 British museums have a staggering number of objects that are not displayed and are unlikely to be seen by museum-goers.
 Having been evaluated, these objects are now British assets sitting in storage.
 On the other hand, the Savoy-Sarr report recommended that nations ask for restitution.
 Many countries in west Africa have not come forward to do so because they do not have the facilities to preserve those valuable artefacts and protect them from theft; new funding would need to be provided to museums already suffering from a lack of government funding.

 Nonetheless, in principle, as far as France is concerned these countries are entitled to restitution.
 In Britain, restitution is still met with resistance.
 It seems the debate in the UK about decolonising museums is only about diversifying the narrative, not the restitution of artefacts.

-This article was first published in the April/May issue of BBC World Histories – out now.
+This article has been edited for publication online.
+The full version can be found in the April/May 2019 issue of BBC World Histories magazine